dodevops/cloudcontrol/README.md

 For each cluster give the cluster name.
 If you need to assume an ARN role, add that to the clustername with an additional | added.
 For example: myekscluster|arn:aws:iam::32487234892:sample/sample

+If you additionally need to assume a role before fetching the EKS credentials, add the role, prefixed with an @: myekscluster|arn:aws:iam::4327849324:sample/sample@arn:aws:iam::specialrole

 ### packer